DamianWatek/codecademy-projects/README.md

 # codecademy-projects

 Mini-projects and lessons from codecademy.
-Everywthing in JavaScript.
+Everything in JavaScript.
 ---

 1. Tasks from 1 to 9 - Mini applications, work in a web browser.